sas-isus/d8-refactored/web/modules/contrib/simple_sitemap/README.md

 Generation of hundreds of thousands of links can take time.
 Each variant gets published as soon as all of its links have been generated.
 The previous version of the sitemap variant is accessible during the generation process.

+## Debugging ##

+### PERFORMANCE TEST ###

+The module includes a script that can be used to test the sitemap generation performance.

+Run `drush scr --uri http://example.com modules/simple_sitemap/tests/scripts/performance_test.php`
+on your production environment to calculate generation speed and the amount of queries performed.

+If testing on a non-production environment, you can generate dummy content prior to generation:
+`drush scr --uri http://example.com modules/simple_sitemap/tests/scripts/performance_test.php -- generate 500`

 ## EXTENDING THE MODULE ##